 Door hardware includes the knob or handle and all latch and locking mechanisms.
 This is technically known as a lockset, whether the hardware includes a lock or not.
 Different locksets are designed for different applications.
 Once you narrow down your decision to the type of lockset you need for the application, you can focus on the style and finish the hardware.
 Keep in mind that whatever type you choose, quality locksets are usually worth the extra cost and will perform better and last longer than bargain hardware.

-Although you may expect the doorknob to be a round or square knob, it may not be a knob at all.
-It may be a “lever handle” or it may be a “handle set” which is a combination thumb latch / handle used on exterior entry doors.
-Lever handles are easier to grab than doorknobs and are an approved operating device meeting handicap ADA Barrier Free / Accessible Design requirements.
-Doorknobs are not approved for this use because they require tight grasping, tight pinching or twisting of the wrist to operate.
-Although ADA compliance is required in commercial construction and not necessarily required in your home, these Accessible Design standards are still useful if a wheelchair bound person lives in or visits your home.
+Although you may expect a doorknob to be a round or square knob, it may not be a knob at all.
+It may be a lever-type handle, or it may be a handle set, which is a combination thumb latch-and-handle used on exterior entry doors.
+Lever handles are easier to grab than doorknobs and are an approved operating device meeting ADA (Americans With Disabilities Act) or barrier-free or accessible design requirements.

-- Dummy (non-functional)
+- Dummy Lockset

 Dummy, or non-functional, locksets have just a knob or handle on each side that does not turn or activate any type of locking or latching mechanism.
 You see them on doors for linen closets, broom closets, and the like.
 When installed, they look just like standard passage locksets but function essentially like cabinet pulls.